danxuhk/CMT-CNN/README.md

 }</pre>
 ## Requirements
 Please first download and install this modified caffe version for CMT-CNN, and download the trained model and network definition file from

+More detailed training and testing code will be made publicly available soon ...